Entropy generation and momentum transfer in the superconductor-normal and normal-superconductor phase transformations and the consistency of the conventional theory of superconductivity: the transition according to the conventional theory

 \section{the transition according to the conventional theory}

 Figure 5 shows schematically how the transition is envisioned to happen within the conventional theory of superconductivity \cite{eilen,halperin}.
 As the N-S phase boundary moves inward, Cooper pairs at the edge of the S-region dissociate and the resulting normal electrons inherit the center of mass momentum of the Cooper pair, without inheriting the kinetic energy of the Cooper pair.
 These normal electrons then scatter off impurities in a boundary layer of thickness $\ell$=mean free path (hereafter called the ``$\ell-$layer'') and in the process transfer this momentum to the body as a whole.
 This has to happen with no dissipation of energy and no increase in entropy.
 In the following we will discuss how it may or may not happen and experimental implications.
+We assume temperature is sufficiently low that impurity scattering dominates over phonon scattering.

 Note the role of the Faraday field in Fig. 5.
 It accelerates the supercurrent in the S region within $\lambda_L$ of the boundary and it transfers momentum to the ions in that region in clockwise direction, opposite to the motion of the body.
 The total momentum that needs to be transferred to the body by impurity scattering is larger by a factor $R/(3\lambda_L)$ than the net momentum acquired by the body (Eq.
 (47)) because it has to compensate the momentum in opposite direction transferred by the Faraday field.